Frequently Asked Questions

 - A worker-triggered complaint resolution mechanism leading to complaint investigation, corrective action plans, and, if necessary, suspension of a farm’s Participating Grower status, and thereby its ability to sell to Participating Buyers;

-- A system of Health and Safety volunteers on every farm to give workers a structured voice in the shape of their work environment;
+- Health and safety committees on every farm to give workers a structured voice in the shape of their work environment;

 Does the Fair Food Program cover all farmworkers harvesting Florida tomatoes or just the members of the CIW?